thongonary/cuda-frequentist/README.md

+# GPU-Accelerated Toy Monte-Carlo Generator for Frequentist Hypothesis Testing
 Thong Nguyen
-Final Project CPU demo

-This projects aims to parallelize the Monte Carlo simulation of the test statistics used in frequentist hypothesis testing.
+This projects aims to parallelize the Monte Carlo simulation of the test statistics used in frequentist hypothesis testing using CUDA.

-I implemented 2 scenarios:
+The following 2 scenarios are implemented:

+### Neyman-Pearson hypothesis testing
-1. Neyman-Pearson hypothesis testing, where the alternative hypothesis is explicitly required, ie, signal templated needs to be provided.
+The alternative hypothesis is explicitly required, ie, signal templated needs to be provided.

 How to run:
 ```